anku94/thesis/proposal/notes/refs.md

 - TAU 2024 runtime overhead/ML etc: Huck2025:TAU
 -- Also does streaming stuff using ADIOS2!!

+- Jones2012: "Failure probability increases with scale, so checkpointing becomes more frequent"

 ## George mentioned
 - SysX (may not be published)